For information on the application process, deadlines and funding, please see our Graduate Admission FAQs.

 International students have additional requirements.
 These requirements can be found on the ASU Graduate Education Web page for international applicants.

-Q: What are ASU's Graduate Education's policies and procedures?
+Q: What are ASU Graduate College's policies and procedures?

 A: You will want to make sure you are very familiar with this information throughout your graduate student career.
 The Graduate College policies and procedures can be found online.